Contact Us

 Table of Contents

-A note on batteries Recommendations: Battery Suggestions by Device Barra Range - Barra Edge, Barra GPS, Barra Core Oyster3-4G Oyster3 BLE, Oyster Edge, Manta Fusion Oyster3 2G Oyster3 Global Oyster3 LoRaWAN Remora3-4G and Remora3 Global Hawk-4G (LTC D Cell Housing Option) Hawk Lite (Alkaline D Cells) Yabby3, Yabby Edge EOL Products Oyster2 Remora2-4G Battery Deep Dive Pulse Current Capability Temperature Tolerance Self Discharge Primary Cell Battery Chemistries Lithium Polymer (LiPo) Batteries Alkaline Batteries Lithium/Iron Disulfide (LiFeS₂) Lithium Manganese Dioxide (LiMnO2) Lithium Thionyl Chloride (LTC)
+A note on batteries Recommendations: Battery Suggestions by Device Barra Range - Barra Edge, Barra GPS, Barra Core, Barra Recovery Oyster3-4G Oyster3 BLE, Oyster Edge, Manta Fusion Oyster3 2G Oyster3 Global Oyster3 LoRaWAN Remora3-4G and Remora3 Global Hawk-4G (LTC D Cell Housing Option) Hawk Lite and Wi-Fi Beacon (Alkaline D Cells) Yabby3, Yabby Edge EOL Products Oyster2 Remora2-4G Battery Deep Dive Pulse Current Capability Temperature Tolerance Self Discharge Primary Cell Battery Chemistries Lithium Polymer (LiPo) Batteries Alkaline Batteries Lithium/Iron Disulfide (LiFeS₂) Lithium Manganese Dioxide (LiMnO2) Lithium Thionyl Chloride (LTC)

 A note on batteries